lrfinotti/cybr201_book/08-CRT_Bezout.md

 :::{admonition} Homework
 :class: note

-You will implement this {prf:ref}`algorithm to find solutions in the CRT <crt-alg>` as an exercise in your homework.
+You will implement this [algorithm to find solutions in the CRT](#crt-alg) as an exercise in your homework.
 :::

 But, of course, Sage can solve the system of congruences in the CRT using the function `crt`.
 We give it a list of the left-sides of the congruences (i.e., $a_1, a_2, \ldots, a_k$) and a list of the moduli (i.e., $m_1, m_2, \ldots, m_k$).
 So, our previous example can be done with: